provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.expiration.v1.EventExpirationDelete"></a>
+<a name="provenance.expiration.v1.EventExpirationExtend"></a>

-### EventExpirationDelete
+### EventExpirationExtend
-EventExpirationDelete is an event message indicating an expiration has been deleted
+EventExpirationExtend is an event message indicating an expiration has been extended

 | Field | Type | Label | Description |